-- Either party must reply to any request for weighbridge weighing in writing within 72 hours (3 days) of any request.
+- a Either party must reply to any request for weighbridge weighing in writing within 72 hours (3 days) of any request.
 Either party may reject such a request, and weighing must then proceed according to Rule 216.1 and Rule 216.2 above. on a bale by bale basis.
-However, the absence of any reply to such a request will be taken as consent to accept weighbridge weighing, and the appointed Controller or nominated representative will proceed accordingly - b If full/empty or empty/full weighbridge weighing (container or truck) is agreed by the parties, the party arranging the weighing must provide the other party's Controller or nominated representative a copy of the weighbridge calibration certificate unless it is agreed between the parties that the certificate is not required.
+However, the absence of any reply to such a request will be taken as consent to accept weighbridge weighing, and the appointed Controller or nominated representative will proceed accordingly. - by the parties, the party arranging the weighing (container or truck) is agreed by the parties, the party arranging the weighing must provide the other party's Controller or nominated representative a copy of the weighbridge calibration certificate unless it is agreed between the parties that the certificate is not required.
 The certificate must be valid at the time of weighing and issued by an accredited authority.
-Weighing to be performed at the agreed point of delivery or other location as determined by the buyer and seller, in any event within 28 days (four weeks) of the date of arrival of the vessel for landed weight contracts and within 28 days (four weeks) of shipment for shipped weight contracts. - c For container weighbridge weighing, the net weight must be established by the deduction of the actual container tare following full/empty or empty/full weighing of the container.
+Weighing must be performed at the port or place of discharge, or at the final destination of the cotton (buyer's mill, warehouse etc.), or at the place of receipt stated in the Transport Document, or other location as determined by the buyer and seller.
+In any event weighing must be completed within 28 days (four weeks) of the date of arrival for landed weight contracts and within 28 days (four weeks) prior to shipment for shipped weight contracts.
+Bales not weighed within 28 day time limit shall be declared at average gross invoice weight plus 1.5 percent. - In any event weighing must be completed within 28 days (four weeks) of the date of arrival for landed weight contracts and within 28 days (four weeks) prior to shipment for shipped weight contracts. - d For container weighbridge weighing, the net weight must be established by the deduction of the actual container tare following full/empty or empty/full weighing of the container.
 Weighbridge weighing with a deduction of the declared container tare stated on the outside of the container is not permitted.